 NIC LETTER - For tax years 2009 and on, you can specify a different NIC letter to the default letter 'A'.
 Every letter provided changes the way your NI Contributions are calculated.
 Letters currently supported are A,B,C,D,E,F,G,J,L,S and X.

 PENSION TYPE - Three different types of pension scheme are currently supported, providing you with more flexibility when getting an accurate calculation:

 AUTO-ENROLMENT/QUALIFYING EARNINGS - You can restrict your pension contributions to only the qualifying earnings band (Between the Lower and Upper Earnings Limits).
-This option only applies if you are contributing via an employers pension type and have entered a percentage fo the pension contribution.
+This option only applies if you have entered a percentage for the pension contribution.

 STUDENT LOAN SCHEME - There are two student loan schemes, which determine the amount of the payment that is deducted from your gross income.
 If your student loan was taken on before September 1st 2012, the payment threshold is lower than if the loan was taken after.

 CHILDCARE VOUCHERS - The childcare voucher option is applicable only to schemes which were entered into post April 6th 2011.
 Enter the amount you have sacrificed from your salary monthly to purchase vouchers.

 COMPANY CAR/FUEL/BIK TOTAL VALUE - If you have a company car, fuel or receive any other Benefits in Kind, please enter the total combined BIK value in this box.

 ANNUAL BONUS - If you received a bonus payment in the tax year selected, you can either enter it by adding it to the gross income provided or by entering it in this box.
 Entering the bonus in this box will calculated only the additional tax and national insurance the bonus attracts.